-When I first developed an interest in roses, these were simply called old fashioned.
+When I first developed an interest in roses, these were simply called “old fashioned”.
 That is the name I always used, and it comes naturally to me to refer to something like a damask or alba as old fashioned rather than antique.
-But times change, and now they are offically Antique.
-Though for me, they are still (and always will be “old fashioned. perhaps it’s me that fits that description 😉
+But times change, and now they are officially Antique.
+Though for me, they are still ,and always will be, old fashioned.
+Perhaps it’s me that fits that description.

 Remember This Date: 1867